 Mental Health.
 A nucleus for researching mental health policy and a provider of technical assistance in such areas as service innovation, system reform, workforce development, program evaluation, and other areas, WICHE’s Mental Health Program is another well-used resource.
 The program did a report for Montana on the prevalence of serious mental illness, helping to gauge the need for services so the state can develop a solid behavioral health system.
 It’s currently working on planning a community-based training for health and behavioral health providers to enhance their ability to identify and serve the needs of returning service members and their families.

 Other Initiatives.The Master Property Program (MPP), helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 50 member institutions with total insured values of $78.9 billion; it has generated some $65.4 million in savings for the participating institutions while expanding their coverage.
+Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 58 member institutions with total insured values of $86.4 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.